MicroEJ/docs/ApplicationDeveloperGuide/managedc/troubleshooting.rst

       [soar2-r] [M401] - Unsupported WebAssembly instruction: '0xc0' (i32.lt_s) in function 'my_function' in module '/path/to/mymodule.wasm'.

 -----------------------------------------------------------------
-SOAR-L ERROR "Cannot resolved this import '...'"
+SOAR-L ERROR "Import function '...' cannot be resolved in ..."
 -----------------------------------------------------------------

 Java methods called from C source code has to follow the right Java method signature convention.
 An error in